wumpyproject/docs/docs/tutorial/getting-set-up/index.md

 # Getting set up

 Before you're able to start coding there are a handful of steps you first need to go through.
-The most important part is getting a Discord application and bot to test your changes with.
+This tutorial starts by walking through how to setup a Discord bot account and use a slash command, running on Replit.

 ## Creating a Discord bot